IviweNomzaza/Security-Orchestration-Automation-Response/README.md

 ### Docker's role

-Docker is the deployment substrate for the two orchestration-layer services, not for Wazuh itself.
+Docker is the deployment is for the two orchestration-layer services, not for Wazuh itself.
 It does three things for this build:

 - **Isolation.** Shuffle's frontend, backend, execution worker (`orborus`), and its OpenSearch backing store run as separate containers, so a crash or restart in one doesn't take down the others, and each can be rebuilt independently.
 - **Reproducible deployment.** Shuffle is stood up by cloning the upstream repository and bringing the stack up with `docker-compose up -d`, rather than hand-installing a Go/Python/Node toolchain on the host.